 Most of the 6.25 circular saws use a Li-Ion battery.
 Although it uses a battery, it will not carry more weight than 7.25.
 If you need to hold the tool long time, it is better to select a lightweight tool such as a 6.5 cordless circular saw.

 Another critical factor is power consumption.
 Due to the higher performance, 7.25 has a higher power consumption.
-This is another factor to connect it to the power supply.
-Normally 7.25 consume 120V and 15 Amp of voltage and current.
+This is another factor that connects it to the power supply.
+Normally 7.25 consumes 120V and 15 Amp of voltage and current.

-But 6.5 consume less power than 7.25.
+But 6.5 consumes less power than 7.25.
 Imagine a 20V, 5Amh battery-powered circular saw.
 It can maximumly consume 100W.
-But it will run less than 30 mins if it uses continuously.
+But it will run less than 30 minutes if it is used continuously.

 The higher power consumption of 7.25 requires recommended wire cords as it can bear the current and voltage without burning it.